-Claim: Swishing plant oils in your mouth has been proved to ameliorate a variety of medical ailments.
+Claim: Swishing plant oils in your mouth ameliorates a variety of medical ailments.

 Examples:[Collected via e-mail, March 2014]

 I just read an article on Facebook today about Oil Pulling.
 They are saying to put Coconut or Sesame Oil in your mouth and swish around for 20 minutes, no shorter and no longer than that period.
 Says it Cures a hangover, whitens teeth, strengthens gums/teeth, prevents cavities etc and a general body detox.
 Is this true?

 Origins: "Oil pulling" is the somewhat unusual term for the practice of swishing a type of unrefined plant oil (e.g., coconut, sesame, sunflower, olive, palm) around in one's mouth.
 This activity is touted, when practiced thoroughly (be sure to coat your teeth and gums!) and regularly as having a variety of oral hygiene benefits, such as whitening teeth, strengthening gums, and eliminating plaque.
 It is also claimed to have other medical benefits, such as pain relief, the prevention (or even the lessening) of ailments such as cancer and heart disease, and the purging of toxins from the body.
 (The term "oil pulling" refers to the notion that the activity "pulls" toxins from one's system and/or "pulls" them out through the teeth or mouth when the practitioner spits out the oil solution.)

 The history behind oil pulling, as described at Skeptoid, is that: